Must-Have Guide for a Solo Female Road Trip: How To Stay Safe

 Hotels and Motels

 Hotels and motels are a classic choice for road trippers.
-They offer simple convenience, comfort, and often great amenities like breakfast, Wi-Fi, and parking.
-When selecting a hotel, I look for well-reviewed options that fit my budget and include free parking.
+They offer simple convenience and comfort and often great amenities like breakfast, Wi-Fi, and parking.
+When selecting a hotel, I look for the best accommodation options that fit my budget and include free parking.

 Booking.com is great for finding deals and reading reviews from other travellers.
-Motels can be particularly budget-friendly and are often conveniently located near highways, making them perfect for quick overnight stays.
+Motels can be your best budget-friendly option and are often conveniently located near highways, making them perfect for quick overnight stays.
+Just read reviews and make sure it’s safe!

 Airbnb